 A Community-driven Proposal

-The Mobility Greenway’s innovative concept is the product of four years of community driven dialogue.
+The Mobility Greenway’s innovative concept is the product of seven years of community driven dialogue.
 As we continue to move the project forward, we are committed to showcasing the sustainable, accessible, and dialogic approach which we have always used.
 Working with our community partners, we will harness additional support to catalyze our efforts to create vibrant places in our suburbs that work for people of all ages.

 A WORLD CLASS PATHWAY